-15 credits - Selected from at least three disciplines on the Distribution List.
+15 credits - Selected from at least two disciplines on the Distribution List.
 No more than 5 credits in foreign language at the 100 level, no more than 10 credits from any one discipline.
 No more than 5 credits in performance/skills courses are allowed.

-15 credits - Selected from at least three disciplines on the Distribution List including 5 credits of lab courses.
-At least 10 credits must be in physical, biological and/or earth sciences.
-No more than 10 credits from any one discipline and no more than 5 credits from Math or Engineering courses.
-ANTH& 205 and BIOL& 100 and 5 additional credits from physical and/or earth science are recommended.
-BIOL& 100 meets the laboratory requirement.
+15 credits - Selected from at least two disciplines on the Distribution List; must include 5 credits of lab courses.
+At least 10 credits in physical, biological and/or earth sciences.
+No more than 5 credits from Computer Science, Mathematics, and Engineering.
+Courses used to satisfy this requirement may not be used to satisfy the Quantitative Skills requirement.

-15 credits - Selected from at least three disciplines on the Distribution List.
+15 credits - Selected from at least two disciplines on the Distribution List.
 No more than 10 credits from any one discipline.
 PSYC, SOC, and POLS are recommended disciplines.